ohana-engineering/front-end-challenge/README.md

 This project is pretty open ended in order to leave you some freedom to improve upon the base by focusing on what you like the most.

 You will need a [Giphy API key](https://developers.giphy.com/docs/api#quick-start-guide) to make requests to their API.
-Create a free API account to get the API key.
+Sign up and create an app with API access to get your API key.

 We strongly encourage you to pick a couple of optional improvements.
 The following are just some ideas, so if none of these interest you, feel free to do something that isn’t on this list: